Hayley Jensen: 2016-present: Return to country music

 Early 2020 Jensen released a version of Sarah McLachlan's "Angel", the song which got her to the top 12 in Australian Idol, this time as a duet with Australian Country Artist Beccy Cole.
 With most of her shows and touring cancelled in 2020 due to COVID-19, Hayley started writing and producing new music with Canadian producer Troy Kokol at Reluctant Cowboy Records.
 The first new single "Breakin' Hearts" was released in August 2020 as a radio single both in Australia and Canada and made it to number 2 in the Music Networks' Country Hot 50 chart.
 Following on later in 2020 was the single "Fireworks" co-written with Aussie ex-pat and Billboard Country #1 songwriter, Phil Barton, and writing partner, Dana Heaton-Perdue, with single "Just Gonna Party" released in March 2021.

 In July 2021, Jensen released her swampy, soulful single "Karma" and announced the release of her third studio album, "Breakin' Hearts", scheduled for release in October 2021.
 When released on 22 October 2021 the album Breakin' Hearts shot up in the ARIA charts coming in as #1 ARIA Country Album and #4 ARIA Australian Albums (all genres) for the week of 1 November 2021.
 Two more singles of the album were released: Better Than That in December 2021 and Shake My Bones in June 2022.

+Throughout 2024 and 2025 Hayley released brand new music with singles "Stomping Ground", "Outskirts", "Dirt Rich" and "Giddy Up Cowboy" before releasing her 4th studio album and title track "Country Soul" on 29 August 2025, hitting the charts as #1 Australian 100% Indepedent Album and #2 Aria Australian Album (all genres) and #14 Aria Album overall, Hayley's best result so far.
+Produced by award-winning duo MSquared (Casey Barnes, Kaylee Bell), Country Soul features 13 tracks that bring Jensen’s signature grit, sass, and powerhouse vocals to life.